-The Act provides for setting up of a National Biodiversity Authority (NBA), State Biodiversity Boards (SBBs) and Biodiversity Management Committees (BMCs) at local levels.
-The Act also stipulates preparation of Peoples Biodiversity Registers (PBRs) by the BMCs involving local people and with guidance from SBBs and NBA, for documenting traditional knowledge relating to biodiversity.
-The implementation of preparation of Peoples Biodiversity Registers programme across the country is an enormous task.
+The Act provides for setting up of a National Biodiversity Authority (NBA) at national, State Biodiversity Boards (SBBs) at state and Biodiversity Management Committees (BMCs) at local levels.
+The Act also stipulates preparation of People's Biodiversity Registers (PBRs) by the BMCs involving local people and with guidance from SBBs and NBA, for documenting traditional knowledge relating to biodiversity.
+The preparation of People's Biodiversity Registers across the country is an enormous task.
 Further, it has many limitations.
 The programme may have to be implemented in a phased manner after addressing the limitations.
-The Institutes/Agencies which have already initiated such programmes should be strengthened to complete the task in States where the programme has made some progress, and SBBs and BMCs should be set up in all the States and local bodies, respectively.
+The institutes/agencies which have already initiated such programmes should be strengthened to complete the task in States where the programme has made some progress.
+SBBs and BMCs should be set up in all the States and local bodies, respectively.

-The documentation of traditional knowledge available in our ancient texts is being undertaken by NISCAIR (a CSIR institution), in the form of a computerized database, Traditional Knowledge Digital Library (TKDL).
+The documentation of traditional knowledge available in our ancient texts is being undertaken by Council of Scientific and Industrial Research (CSIR), in the form of a computerized database, called Traditional Knowledge Digital Library (TKDL).
 Preparation of PBRs is expected to document the un-coded, oral traditional knowledge of local people.
-Considering that this would be a stupendous and time-consuming exercise, there is a need for an All India Coordinated Project on Traditional Knowledge for documenting the un-coded, oral traditional knowledge of local people, especially of little-known bioresources of potential economic value.
+Considering that this would be a stupendous and timeconsuming exercise, there is a need for an All India Coordinated Project on Traditional Knowledge for documenting the un-coded, oral traditional knowledge of local people, especially of little-known bioresources of potential economic value.